aliceinapiland/AdvancedVirtualAPIJam/SecurityJam/Lab 1 Traffic Management - Throttle APIs/README.md

 ![image alt text](./media/image_6.png)

-6. Verify that the proxy has been successfully deployed.
+9. Verify that the proxy has been successfully deployed.

-* Click on the Trace tab on the upper right corner
+* Click on the Trace tab on the upper right corner.

 ![image alt text](./media/image_7.png)